Ohioans one step closer to ending time change - NewsBreak

 COLUMBUS, Ohio (WJW) — Ohioans are one step closer to the end of the bi-yearly, one-hour time changes when we “fall back” and “spring forward.”

-State lawmakers are pushing to have changes made at the federal level so we can hang on to sunlight a little longer on those dark, winter days.Civil War farm at auction: peek inside as great-great grandson says ‘goodbye’
+State law makers are pushing to have changes made at the federal level so we can hang on to sunlight a little longer on those dark, winter days.‘Neighbors are very sad, scared and praying’: 3 found dead in Westlake home

 Resolution HCR 13, passed by a House Committee on Thursday, urges U.S. Congress to make Daylight Saving Time the permanent standard time.